Robust Multi-Hypothesis Testing with Moment Constrained Uncertainty Sets: Introduction

 \section{Introduction}

-Binary hypothesis testing is a fundamental problem in statistical decision-making, in which the goal is to decide between two given hypotheses based on observed data \cite{moulin2018statistical,cover2006information,kay1993fundamentals}.
-The two hypotheses $H_0$ and $H_1$ are generally referred to as the null and the alternative hypotheses, respectively.
-The likelihood ratio between the distributions under the two hypotheses can be used to construct the optimal test under various settings.
-However, in general, these distributions may be unknown and may need to be estimated from historical data.
-Deviations from the true distributions can result in significant performance degradation in likelihood ratio tests.
-The \emph{robust} hypothesis testing framework \cite{huber1965robust,rieder1977least,osterreicher1978on, bednarski1981on,hafner1982prokhorov, kassam1981robust,hafner1993construction,vastola1984ppoint, pandit2004asymptotic,levy2009robust,barni2013source,gul2017minimax,gao2018wasserstein,jin2020adversarial, xie2021robust,sun2022kernel} can be used to alleviate this performance degradation.
-In the robust setting, it is assumed that the distributions belong to certain uncertainty sets, and the goal is to build a detector that performs well under all distributions in the uncertainty sets.
+\IEEEPARstart{H}{ypothesis} testing is a fundamental problem in statistical decision-making, in which the goal is to decide between given hypotheses based on observed data.
+In the classical setting of binary hypothesis testing ($m = 2$), the two hypotheses are referred to as the null and alternative hypotheses.
+The likelihood ratio test between the two hypotheses is optimal {under various criteria (see, e.g., \cite{moulin2018statistical}).} The multi-hypothesis testing problem is an extension of binary hypothesis testing to $m \geq 2$ hypotheses.
+In this case, without loss of generality, the likelihood ratios of the $m$ hypotheses with respect to the first one is used to construct {optimal tests}. {Multi-hypothesis testing} problems have a wide range of applications in economics, communications, signal processing and life sciences.

+In general, the distributions under the hypotheses may be unknown, and may need to be estimated from historical data.
+However, deviations of the estimates from the true underlying distributions can result in significant performance degradation of the likelihood ratio test constructed using the estimated distributions.
+The \emph{robust} hypothesis testing framework was proposed in Huber's seminal work \cite{huber1965robust} to address this problem.
+In the robust setting, it is assumed that under each hypothesis, the distributions belong to certain uncertainty sets, and the goal is to build a detector that performs well under all distributions in the uncertainty sets.
+The uncertainty sets are generally constructed as collections of distributions that lie within some neighbourhood (for instance, with respect to some discrepancy measure) of certain \emph{nominal} distributions.